 To get the strongest WiFi signal in your home, you’ll want to find an ideal place for your equipment.
 It’s best to place your Internet modem and router (or Advanced Gateway) in a central location, where you and your family spend the most time connected to WiFi-enabled devices.
 Make sure to keep it out of drawers and closets; don’t hide it behind furniture.
 Your signal will be stronger if your equipment is out in the open.
 Being elevated and upright is best.

 Why should I check my cable connections to be sure they are tight?

 Over time, the cable connections into your equipment or into the wall outlets can become loose.
 When this happens, you may start to see issues with your service.
 A loose connection can cause slower Internet speeds, spotty WiFi coverage, or problems with your TV.
 Take the time to tighten your TV and Internet cables and make sure the connections to your equipment and the wall are as tight as possible.
 Your signal is stronger when they’re tight and snug.
 If you haven’t done so in a while, we recommend you check your wires.
 These wires can become loose when the equipment is moved, knocked over, or simply after long periods of time.

 Show some love to your network and it will be good to you.
+Learn more and find out what the Xfinity 10G network is.
 Getting the most out of your Xfinity service is easy, plus we’re committed to delivering the best experience possible.
 Make sure to follow all the quick and easy tips we shared to ensure your in-home WiFi experience is better than ever.